Brilliance of the Seas vs Radiance of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Brilliance of the Seas has 14 different dining options like Windjammer, Izumi Sushi & Hot Rocks, and Giovanni's Table.
-Of those options, 8 are complementary, or included with your cruise fare.
-The other 6 options have an additional fee.
+The Brilliance of the Seas has fourteen different dining options like Windjammer, Chef's Table, and Chops Grille.
+Of those options, eight are complementary, or included with your cruise fare.
+The other six options have an additional fee.

-The Radiance of the Seas has 2 more dining venues.
-Some of its popular venues are Giovanni's Table, Dog House, and Chef's Table.
-9 of these restaurants are complementary and the other 7 have an additional fee.
+The Radiance of the Seas has two more dining venues.
+Some of its popular venues are Dog House, Chef's Table, and Giovanni's Table. nine of these restaurants are complementary and the other seven have an additional fee.

 If you like having a variety of places to eat, the Radiance of the Seas might be a better choice.
 It has 14% more dining options than the Brilliance of the Seas.